paulhyomintanner/TreatmentRegimenCDSS/feedback.md

 have the superceding before the the user exclusion. onlz dispplay top ranked treatment. then loop again if rejected. onlz have eligibility and exclusion / severitz is eligibility simple dosing strategy

+Version 4

+1. Changed the data structure from "exclusion" and "severity" as seperate lists, into a dictionary called "eligibility".
+Add post-coordination as a aligibility.
+2. Have the superceding before the the user exclusion. only display top ranked treatment.
+The user exclusion wil only be the top ranked treatments being displayed.
+IF they reject the treatment THEN the whole treatment evaluation process will be looped, until either the user accepts a treatment.
+OR there are no more treatments available. - each time the user rejects a tretment it enters a rejection list which is used as a filter the next loop.
+3. Instead of "diagnosis" and "comobidity" there is now diagnosis, and additional diseases added.
+All the treatments are stored ina  dictionary - before it was two seperate lists. - allows for a more flexible approach.
+- This will move the user acceptance of the treatment plan from before the drug is calculated to before that to after the superceding rules.
+Fixes:
+- added the recommended dictionary to be returned by the rules function
+- allow you to add more than one treatment for rejection at once.
+- loop ends when no more treatments found

+to be done:

+- change the dosing strategies from "neonate" etc, into the "dosing strategies" e.g. anti-biotic peak strategy, > 50's strategy.
+- key changes - data structure, dosing strategies, post-coordination,
+- notify user that treatments exhausted for one disease, but continue search for other.